Free content: Academia

-In academic work, the majority of works are not free, although the percentage of works that are open access is growing rapidly.
-Open access refers to online research outputs that are free of all restrictions on access (e.g. access tolls) and free of many restrictions on use (e.g. certain copyright and license restrictions).
-Authors may see open access publishing as a method of expanding the audience that is able to access their work to allow for greater impact of the publication, or may support it for ideological reasons.
-Open access publishers such as PLOS and BioMed Central provide capacity for review and publishing of free works; though such publications are currently more common in science than humanities.
+In academic work, the majority of works are not free, although the percentage of works that are open access is growing.
+Open access refers to online research outputs that are free of all restrictions to access and free of many restrictions on use (e.g. certain copyright and license restrictions).
+Authors may see open access publishing as a way of expanding the audience that is able to access their work to allow for greater impact, or support it for ideological reasons.
+Open access publishers such as PLOS and BioMed Central provide capacity for review and publishing of free works; such publications are currently more common in science than humanities.
 Various funding institutions and governing research bodies have mandated that academics must produce their works to be open-access, in order to qualify for funding, such as the US National Institutes of Health, Research Councils UK (effective 2016) and the European Union (effective 2020).

-At an institutional level some universities, such as the Massachusetts Institute of Technology, have adopted open access publishing by default by introducing their own mandates.
+At an institutional level, some universities, such as the Massachusetts Institute of Technology, have adopted open access publishing by default by introducing their own mandates.
 Some mandates may permit delayed publication and may charge researchers for open access publishing.
+For teaching purposes, some universities, including MIT, provide freely available course content, such as lecture notes, video resources and tutorials.
+This content is distributed via Internet to the general public.
+Publication of such resources may be either by a formal institution-wide program, or informally, by individual academics or departments.